dnsimple/dnsimple-support/content/articles/shopify-service.markdown

 ---

 Use [Shopify](https://www.shopify.com) to create your online store.
-With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Google Workspace using the one-click service we provide.
+With DNSimple one-click [DNS services](/categories/services/) you can set up the DNS records required by Shopify using the one-click service we provide.

 ## Enabling Shopify service